 The Big Changes

 For starters, the plan calls for reducing the number of total tax brackets from seven to four.
 It also calls for changing the percentages to 12%, 25% 35% and 39.6%.
 The standard deduction for single filers would increase to $12,000 and for joint filers to $24,000.
 Those are two of the most significant changes that would affect all taxpayers.
 However, several other proposals would also affect millions of Americans, for better or for worse, depending on whom you ask.
 There has already been a lot of backlash over many of the additional proposals.
-The biggest concerns so far include eliminating the state and local tax deduction and the medical and student debt deduction.
+The biggest concerns so far include eliminating the state and local tax deduction and the medical and student liability deduction.
 Opponents are also against reducing the cap on the mortgage interest deduction and the plan to repeal the estate tax.

 State and Local Tax Deduction